Artist-Grade Technical Pens & Fineliners for Drawing

 If you want to learn how to draw ANY tree in a realistic style (with pens):

-Go to my easy guide for drawing trees.
+Go to my guide for drawing trees.

-10. Zig Millennium
+12. Zig Millennium

-Another great product from Kuretake, the Zig Millennium is a professional artist pen for sketching.
+Another great product from Kuretake, the Zig Millennium, is a professional artist pen for sketching.

-They are part of Zig Memory System, which is a line of products designed for scrapbooking, journaling and card making with water-based pigment ink to preserve for future generations.
+They are part of Zig Memory System, which is a line of products designed for scrapbooking, journaling, and card making, with water-based pigment ink to preserve for future generations.

 Nib sizes: 6